huowj/bishe/notes.md

 - In this paper, we present a real-time log analysis system called LogLens that automates the process of anomaly detection from logs with no (or minimal) target system knowledge and user specification.
 -

+### A Survey of Outlier Detection Methodologies (Reprint)

+- In this paper, we introduce a survey of contemporary techniques for outlier detection.